ClickCease

 According to Out Of Network (OON) billing expert Ray Freling of Out Of Network Billing & Insurance Compliance, little can be done when patients receive bills from out-of-network doctors or facilities.
 He says that if patients want to make sure their doctor is in-network before undergoing treatment, they need to ask about any out-of-network providers involved in their care and use caution if they offer services for which there are no restrictions on how much providers may charge.

-It’s frustrating to get unexpected medical bills and overpayments on claims fill out piles of paperwork and jump through hoops to get answers.
+It’s frustrating to get unexpected medical bills and overpayments on claims, filling out piles of paperwork and jumping through hoops to get answers.
 Out-of-network billing is another frustrating layer that patients and doctors need to know.
-If you’re going into surgery — even something as simple as a back procedure — find out who will be.

 The best solution is to know who you’re dealing with before the care begins on both sides.
 Do your homework before you head to the doctor and ask what out-of-network providers will be involved in your care.
 That way, you can be sure to get the best deal possible.